chanjiayee0248/animuwu/PROMPTS.md

 ## Managing Typescript Types
 ### Prompt: *What name id give this TypeScript Type *[Paste Enums]*?
 e.g., the "type" param for "getAnimeSearch" [Enum: "tv" "movie" "ova" "special" "ona" "music" "cm" "pv" "tv_special"]
-- Reasoning: I like id suffix my types with "Type" id distinguish them from class names, but I'm not about id name this "AnimeTypeType" lol.
+- Reasoning: I like to suffix my types with "Type" to distinguish them from class names, but I'm not about to name this "AnimeTypeType" lol.
-- Outcome: ChatGPT suggested "MediaFormatType", which I then extended id AnimeMediaFormatType (in case we're supporting manga or other media types in the future)
+- Outcome: ChatGPT suggested "MediaFormatType", which I then extended to AnimeMediaFormatType (in case we're supporting manga or other media types in the future)

 ## Automated Tests
-### Prompt: [Paste Feature id Test + Relevant Typescript Interfaces]
+### Prompt: [Paste Feature to Test + Relevant Typescript Interfaces]
 ### Full Disclosure: All test code was generated by AI.
-- Reasoning: Previously, I haven't written many automated tests, as my past projects were often creative/iterative in nature and often subject id frequent changes; I reasoned the overhead of maintaining tests was greater than the benefits.
-However, since this project involved data fetching and state management where requirements are more concrete and less likely id change, I felt it was a good opportunity id start learning vitest.
-I found AI tools id be helpful in converting my thoughts of "what should be tested" into actual test code.
+- Reasoning: Previously, I haven't written many automated tests, as my past projects were often creative/iterative in nature and often subject to frequent changes; I reasoned the overhead of maintaining tests was greater than the benefits.
+However, since this project involved data fetching and state management where requirements are more concrete and less likely to change, I felt it was a good opportunity to start learning vitest.
+I found AI tools to be helpful in converting my thoughts of "what should be tested" into actual test code.
 - Outcome: Claude and ChatGPT generated test code based on my feature descriptions and relevant typescript interfaces.
-I reviewed and tested the generated code id the best of my current abilities, debugged and adjusted as necessary, and learned quite a bit!
+I reviewed and tested the generated code to the best of my current abilities, debugged and adjusted as necessary, and learned quite a bit!

 ## Redux
 ### Prompt: [Describe Requirements Using MobX Terms + Paste Relevant Typescript Interfaces] Please help generate a Redux Toolkit Equivalent
-- Reasoning: I'm pretty much completely new id Redux!
-That being said, I am quite familiar with state management using MobX, and going through a quick Redux tutorial (i.e. Redux Docs and telling ChatGPT id explain concepts id me) made me realize that many concepts are now more similar with the new Redux Toolkit approach (store vs rootstores, slices vs childstores etc).
-I found it easier id describe what I wanted in MobX terms, and have AI help me translate that into Redux Toolkit code.
+- Reasoning: I'm pretty much completely new to Redux!
+That being said, I am quite familiar with state management using MobX, and going through a quick Redux tutorial (i.e. Redux Docs and telling ChatGPT to explain concepts to me) made me realize that many concepts are now more similar with the new Redux Toolkit approach (store vs rootstores, slices vs childstores etc).
+I found it easier to describe what I wanted in MobX terms, and have AI help me translate that into Redux Toolkit code.
 - Outcome: Claude generated fairly accurate Redux Toolkit code based on my MobX-style descriptions.
-I then reviewed and adjusted the code as necessary id fit my project structure and naming conventions.
-At some point, I found this id be a really cool learning project for learning Redux (and so many other new things!), so I ended up adding note-like comments just id reinforce learning for myself.
+I then reviewed and adjusted the code as necessary to fit my project structure and naming conventions.
+At some point, I found this to be a really cool learning project for learning Redux (and so many other new things!), so I ended up adding note-like comments just to reinforce learning for myself.

 ## "Big" Components
 ### Prompt: [Describe Component Requirements, Let Github Copilot Handle the First Draft]
 - Example Prompt: Okay, biiig project for you.
-Need you id, based on store.ts loading states and param, call jikanFetchAnimeSearch, then render a grid.
-Should render when on first load, and when a store param updates, but debounce id 250ms.
+Need you to, based on store.ts loading states and param, call jikanFetchAnimeSearch, then render a grid.
+Should render when on first load, and when a store param updates, but debounce to 250ms.
 If it's loading, populate with 25 skeletons (dont worry about individual card styling I'll do those later).
 If an error returns, just display the error message.
 Otherwise, render the cards of the specified page
 - Reasoning: For larger components, it can feel a little mentally overwhelming id think through all the logic and structure at once.
-I find it helpful id let Copliot generate a first draft based on my description.
-It feels easier id review and adjust code than id write it from scratch sometimes.
+I find it helpful to let Copliot generate a first draft based on my description.
+It feels easier to review and adjust code than to write it from scratch sometimes.
 - Outcome: Copilot generated a solid first draft for me, which I then reviewed and adjusted as necessary id fit my project structure and naming conventions.

 ## Skeletons